thriving-dev/kafka-streams-cassandra-state-store/README.md

 ```

 ### Examples
-Examples (incl. docker-compose setup) can be found in the [/examples](/tree/main/examples) folder.
+Examples (incl. docker-compose setup) can be found in the [/examples](/examples) folder.

 Instructions on how to run and work with the example apps can be found at the individual example root folder's README file.

-Take a look at the notorious word-count example with Cassandra 4 -> [/examples/word-count-cassandra4](/tree/main/examples/word-count-cassandra4).
+Take a look at the notorious word-count example with Cassandra 4 -> [/examples/word-count-cassandra4](/examples/word-count-cassandra4).

 #### Common Requirements for running the examples
 - Docker to run
 - [kcat](https://github.com/edenhill/kcat) for interacting with Kafka (consume/produce)

 ### Store Types
-kafka-streams-cassandra-state-store comes with 3 different store types
+kafka-streams-cassandra-state-store comes with 3 different store types:

-TODO: create table with types <> supported operations
+- keyValueStore (recommended default)
+- stringKeyValueStore
+- globalKeyValueStore

 #### keyValueStore (recommended default)
 A persistent `KeyValueStore<Bytes, byte[]>`.